svsool/memo/README.md

 - Leave a review on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo).
 - Read [CONTRIBUTING.md](CONTRIBUTING.md) for contributing to the code base.

-Some ideas for contribution can be found [here](https://github.com/svsool/vscode-memo/issues/1#issuecomment-655004112).

 ## Changelog

 See changelog [here](CHANGELOG.md).